Hotmoka/hotmoka/tutorial/Takamaka.md

-Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that lists are iterable and replace the single line `forEach()` call with a more traditional (but more gas hungry):
+Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that lists are iterable and replace the single line `forEach()` call with a more traditional (but gas-hungrier):

 ```java
 for (PayableContract investor: investors)